Native American Education

 To apply: For further information about this scholarship, please contact the College of William and Mary Office of Admissions at 757-221-4223.

 Sponsored by the Intertribal Timber Council.
 Dedicated to the support of Native American students pursuing a higher education in Natural Resources.
-The deadline is March 10, 2023.
+Check back for application opening.

-Steven R. Nelson Native Educator Scholarship Deadline March 31
+Steven R. Nelson Native Educator Scholarship Closed for 2024

 American Indian Science and Engineering Society Scholarship